PassCore/guide/README.md

 ### 3. No Storage Needed

 Different to traditional password management tools, the core part of passcore does not need any storage.
-If you do not trust storaging in disk, passcore will not be a bac solution.
+If you do not trust storaging in disk, passcore will not be a bad solution.

 ### 4. Hard To Wild Kids